 Although we cannot welcome admitted students and their families to campus at this time, we have many ways for you to connect with the Pomona community and explore all that we have to offer.
 Through videos, webinars, social media, student blogs, podcasts, web features, email, text and virtual chats, we hope to answer your questions—even those you haven't thought of yet.
-Your Destination Pomona portal, accessed through your applicant status page, will feature curated information, and students and families can also find more on our Admitted Students webpage and our New Students website.
-We are offering virtual visits options, including information sessions, live Q&A events and one-on-one virtual appointments for admitted students.
-We are here to help!
+Your Destination Pomona portal, accessed through your applicant status page in March, will feature curated information, and students and families can also find more on our Admitted Students webpage and our New Students website.

 I was admitted, and I want to drop a course or change my schedule.
 Do I need to let you know?

 We discourage all admitted students from changing their schedule.
 As was outlined in your admission letter, we expect you to “maintain your strong academic performance and personal integrity.”
 If there is a situation outside of your control, please reach out to us at firstname.lastname@example.org as soon as possible and ask your teacher or counselor to provide a follow-up explanation of a course cancellation or elimination to email@example.com.

 What if our classes move online?